Nonabelian Fourier transforms for spherical representations: A global application

 Let $A$ be the connected component of the real points of the maximal $\QQ$-split torus in the center of $\mathrm{Res}_{F/\QQ}G$ and

-In \cite{LanglandsBE} Langlands proposed that one attempt to prove Langlands functoriality in general via a trace formula.
-His point of departure was that for $\bar{f} \in C_c^\infty(A \backslash G(F_\infty))$ one can use the trace formula to provide an absolutely convergent expression for
+In \cite{LanglandsBE} Langlands proposed a method to prove Langlands functoriality in general via the trace formula.
+His point of departure was that for $\bar{f} \in C_c^\infty(A \backslash G(\A_{F\infty}))$ one can use the trace formula to provide an absolutely convergent expression for

 for $\mathrm{Re}(s)$ large.
 Here the sum over $\pi$ is over cuspidal automorphic representations of $A \backslash G(\A_F)$.
-Strictly speaking, Langlands used logarithmic derivatives of $L$-functions, Sarnak proposed the current formulation because it appears to be more tractable analytically \cite{SarnakLetter}.
+We note that the sum here is infinite, but since $\mathrm{tr}\,\pi^{\infty}_s(\LL_r)$ is bounded independently of $s$ and $\pi$ for $\mathrm{Re}(s)$ sufficiently large (compare the proof of Corollary \ref{cor:L1} below) and the regular action of any element of $C_c^\infty(A \backslash G(\A_F))$ on the cuspidal spectrum is trace class the sum is absolutely convergent.
+Strictly speaking, Langlands used logarithmic derivatives of $L$-functions.
+Sarnak proposed the current formulation because it appears to be more tractable analytically \cite{SarnakLetter}.

 One can then hope to use the trace formula to give an expression for